hsupunw/people-base/README.md

 - This application uses an in memory h2 db.
 To navigate to h2 console, go http://localhost:8080/h2-console
     - user name: sa
     - password:

+## Curl Collection
+- You can can find sample basic curl commands to test this application below.

+## Postman Collection
+- You can import the postman collection created for testing purpose from https://www.getpostman.com/collections/3582526d271489102986

 ## Front End client
 - A front end client using angular 7 is developed for ease of use.
 Please find it from https://github.com/hsupunw/people-client

-## Postman Collection
-- You can import the postman collection created for testing purpose from https://www.getpostman.com/collections/3582526d271489102986

 ## Command-line Collection